 Tax-Free Childcare for Scottish Parents: How It Works

 Tax-Free Childcare gives a 20% government top-up worth up to £2,000 per child per year.
-We explain how Scottish parents can claim it, who qualifies, and how it works alongside funded hours.
+We explain how Scottish parents can claim it, who qualifies

 Tax-Free Childcare (TFC) is the UK-wide replacement for employer childcare vouchers, and it remains one of the most useful but underused forms of childcare support for Scottish working families.
 If you are working, not on Universal Credit, and have a child under 12 (or under 17 if disabled), you are very likely eligible.
 Yet HMRC's own data suggests that a large minority of eligible families do not claim it.